 LaunchX is a four-week residential summer program during which students grow their entrepreneurial skills and mindset through designing and launching a real business of their own.
 In fact, this experience connects students to many of the best entrepreneurial networks and leaders across campus for instruction and best practices.
 Following, it teaches the MIT culture of Mens et Manus – mind and hand.

 Teaching formats include interactive lectures, business simulations, entrepreneur panels, and the actual design and launch of a company.
-Moreover, lecture and simulation topics cover a range of business skills and leadership skills that translate directly into practical application.
+Moreover, lecture and simulation topics cover a range of business skills and leadership skills that translate directly into practical applications.

 - “We had an admission rate of <15-20% in our first three years.
-We have grown in number of students in each of the first three years, though plan to maintain the same number of students for our 2016 class at 70 students per session, so expect admissions rates to reduce due to rising application rates.”
+We have grown in the number of students in each of the first three years, though plan to maintain the same number of students for our 2016 class at 70 students per session, so expect admissions rates to reduce due to rising application rates.”

 - Students in grades 9-12

 - Candidates who show initiative, action orientation, coachability, and a fit with our values.
 Essentially, we look for students who show us that they have what it takes to become successful entrepreneurs.

 - No minimum grade or activity involvement requirements

 - A video is required in the application!
 Check out the blog for more tips.

 SUMaC offers intensive study in advanced mathematics for talented rising high school juniors and seniors.
 This program accepts from around the world, so international students can apply!